felipegtx/common.cet/docs/fika/library.cm.md

-Here's the consolidated document combining the information from both sources:

 # Fika Office Library Documentation

-This document provides an overview of the Fika Office Library, a collection of furniture and office components for interior design projects.
-It is designed to be user-friendly for interior designers who may not have programming experience.
+This document describes the functionality and structure of the Fika Office Library, which is a collection of office furniture and accessories that can be configured and placed in a virtual space.

 ## Library Structure